Jon & Kate Gosselin Both Receive Backlash Amid Shocking Allegations That Son Collin Was ‘Mentally Tortured’

-Jon and Kate Gosselin’s divorce was finalized a decade ago, but the custody battle and mud singing live on for the former Jon and Kate Plus 8 stars.
-Now that a 10-year gag order has been lifted, Jon is speaking out about his ex-wife’s alleged treatment of their eight children as reported by The Inquistr.
+Jon and Kate Gosselin’s divorce was finalized a decade ago, but the custody battle and mudslinging live on for the former Jon and Kate Plus 8 stars.
+Now that a 10-year gag order has been lifted, Jon is speaking out about his ex-wife’s alleged treatment of their eight children, as reported by The Inquisitr.

-In an interview Daily Mail TV, Jon alleged that his “militant” ex-wife was abusive to their eight children and that she targeted son Collin, 15, ultimately sending him away to a behavioral facility in Philadelphia for three years where he was “locked up” after being diagnosed with ADHD.
+In an interview Daily Mail TV, Jon alleged that his “militant” ex-wife was abusive to their eight children.
+Reportedly, she targeted son Collin, 15, and ultimately sent him away to a behavioral facility in Philadelphia for three years where he was “locked up” after being diagnosed with ADHD.
 Jon alleged that Kate “mentally tortured” their son, and he even released a note Collin wrote to him in crayon, begging him to get him out of the Philadelphia facility.

-The family’s divide reached a new level last year when Jon was granted custody of two of the Gosselin kids, Hannah and Collin, years after admitting he didn’t pay any child support for his eight kids and didn’t have regular visitation with them.
+The family’s divide reached a new level last year when Jon was granted custody of two of the kids, Hannah and Collin, years after admitting he didn’t pay any child support for his eight kids and didn’t have regular visitation with them.

-The other six Gosselin kids – Mady, Cara, Alexis, Aaden, Leah and Joel — have continued to live with their mother Kate, with the eldest twins joining her for a spinoff reality show, Kate Plus Date.
+The other six Gosselin kids – Mady, Cara, Alexis, Aaden, Leah, and Joel — have continued to live with their mother Kate, with the eldest twins joining her for a spinoff reality show, Kate Plus Date.

 Now, the shocking allegations about Collin has fans of the reality TV family taking both sides.
 Commenters on both Jon and Kate’s latest Instagram posts have addressed the new allegations.